 It was that meeting that eventually diverted Hector into electronic music.
 Like a generation of Glasgow DJs and producers he views Wilba Sandieson as a mentor and almost a second father figure, for Sandieson is one of the owners of the city’s Rubadub, one of the finest record stores, gear shops and distributors in the country.
 Wilba took to Hector, giving the then hip hop-obsessive teen a weekend job in the shop, and Hector invested in a Numark Mixtrack Pro and a downloaded copy of “a compilation called something like ‘40 Club Anthems’”.

-“That’s how I figured out mixing,” he remembers.
+“That’s how I figured out mixing,” he remembers, recalling the development of skills immortalised by Boiler Room (see this now classic example from a Dixon Avenue Basement Jams party).
 “It was easy, so I got bored of it fast.
 I was probably about eighteen, and it wasn’t until later that I bought a pair of turntables and started buying records.
 The first one was Tiger & Woods’ ‘Gin Nation’, and I remember it so well, I literally played it ten times in the shop that day.
 Then records like ‘Edge Off’ by Redinho and more low-slung, disco-house records.
 The more you learn about something, the more you realise you know nothing about it – and at that point I realised, ‘Oh shit, there’s so much for me to explore here’.”

 He buzzed off Underground Resistance (“they had an effect on me, but not as much as they had on other people”) and most Happy Trax reissues, which is where he discovered Mad Mike.
 “I remember asking Wilba if I could get them on loan before I got paid, because I needed these records in my life.
 The big, amazing keys, the uplifting spirit… it was one of those times when the memory not only has an aesthetic and a sonic part, but a physical element as well.
 I remember what the warehouse smelled like that day, what I had for lunch – the memory’s ingrained in me.
 That’s how I got into obsessively loving music.
 Mad Mike, who I had the pleasure of meeting and working with at Red Bull Music Academy in Montreal, is some kind of alien.
 He’s just incredible.”